eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 and start with a Unicode character in the following categories `Lu`, `Ll`, `Lt`, `Lm`, `Lo` that can be followed by `Nd` and `Nl`.

-The language provides a dedicated syntax for most types and can infer the type from the context in most cases so there is no need to specify the type explicitly;
+All of the built-in types can be inferred from the context so there is no need to specify the type explicitly;
-however, sometimes we may want to pass valuable information to the FARR engine, in this case, we can specify the type explicitly and pass the information to it using the pseudo constructor of the type, e.g., `Regex(Foo > FooBar)`.
+however, sometimes we may want to pass valuable information to the FARR engine, in this case, we can be explicit and pass the information using the pseudo constructor of the type, e.g., `Regex(Foo > FooBar)`.

 * Can be applied to a `Section` or an `Item` to pass information to the engine or to enhance the IDE experience.